 A simple yet effective way to add warmth and atmosphere to your home is through the lighting.
 Update any outdated lamp shades with new ones, adding floor lamps into dark corners and attractive table lamps to surfaces to create ambient lighting.
 Fairy lights draped over fireplaces and mirrors also add a cosy and pretty touch to any room, not to mention they can be found in a variety of designs.

 Making the most of your soft furnishings can update even the blandest room.
 Matching cushions, pillows and throws are a great way to add personality and character, while large rugs can hide unsightly carpets and give your space an entire new look.
 Replace tatty curtains with fresh light linens, or even add voiles for a cheap but elegant look.

 It’s the little things that will make your house a home.
-Place free standing photo frames on your surfaces, such as bedside tables and windowsills to remind you of special memories and your loved ones.
-Flowers and houseplants bring a bit of life to rooms, and are also great at purifying the air and keeping your rooms fresh.
+Place freestanding photo frames on your surfaces, such as bedside tables and windowsills, to remind you of particular memories and your loved ones.
+Flowers and houseplants bring a bit of life to rooms and are also great at purifying the air and keeping your rooms fresh.